otrv4/otrv4/otrv4.md

   The instance tag of the person sending this message.
 Receiver Instance tag (INT)
   The instance tag of the intended recipient.
-Receiver's identifier (DATA)
+Receiver's Version Advertisement (ADV)
-  This can be the fingerprint or something else. γ (DRE-M)
+  This is described in the section above on Creating a Version Advertisement γ (DRE-M)
   The Dual-receiver encrypted value. σ (AUTH)